Huron Consulting Case Interview: Complete Prep Guide (2026)

 Understand hospital cost structure (labor 55-60%, supplies 15-20%)

-This is the foundation of every healthcare operations case — not knowing it signals you haven't prepared for Huron specifically
+This is the foundation of every healthcare operations case.
+Not knowing it signals you haven't prepared for Huron specifically

 Learn fee-for-service vs. value-based care payment models

-Huron interviewers expect you to understand how their clients get paid — it shapes every cost and revenue discussion
+Huron interviewers expect you to understand how their clients get paid.
+It shapes every cost and revenue discussion

 Prepare 3 behavioral stories with quantified results